F.A.Q. - All About Home Birth

 What about insurance?

-At this time, we do not file claims with any insurance companies.
-You are welcome to communicate with your insurance company and file directly with them for reimbursement.
+At this time, we do not file claims with any insurance companies, but we do work with a biller who can take care of your insurance claim for you.
+You are also welcome to communicate with your insurance company and file directly with them for reimbursement.

 How do I prepare for my home birth?